Here’s the story, of a lovely lady… and a house we’re still in love with to this day!

 In 2019, standing outside 11222 Dilling St where a staggering renovation of The Brady Bunch house was now complete, Los Angeles mayor Eric Garcetti officially recognized May 23rd as ‘Brady Bunch day’.

-Heartwarmingly, all six actors that played the Brady kids were present for the ribbon-cutting ceremony after having rolled up their sleeves to assist with the renovation itself.
+Heartwarmingly, all six actors who played the Brady kids were present for the ribbon-cutting ceremony after having rolled up their sleeves to assist with the renovation itself.
 Funnily enough, since they shot all their scenes on a set, it was the first time any of them had ever stepped foot inside the house!

 Now we know why they practically doubled poor Lance’s bid!